KarunaDhankani/abn-qa-backend-assingment/README.md

 1. Clone the project `https://github.com/KarunaDhankani/abn-qa-backend-assingment.git`
 2. Provide Username and Password in `/abn-qa-backend-assingment/src/test/java/com/abnamro/assignment/Resources/config.properties` file in order to generate the oauth2 token to use Gitlab Issues API
-3. Open terminal in the root directory of the project, were pom.xml is kept
+3. Open terminal in the root directory of the project, where pom.xml is kept
 4. Execute command : `mvn clean` and then `mvn test -Dtest=TestRunner`
 5. After the successful execution of the testcases, you can find your HTML report `karate-summary.html` under folder `/abn-qa-backend-assingment/target/karate-reports/`